-Immunotherapy is also reckoned as immuno-oncology and is a type of treatment for cancer that uses the power of the immune system of the body in order to prevent, eliminate and control cancer.
+Immunotherapy also reckoned as immuno-oncology is a type of treatment for cancer that uses the power of the immune system of the body prevent, eliminate and control cancer.
 Immunotherapy oncology can make the immune system educated in order to identify and attack particular types of cancer cells.
-It can further strengthen the immune cell in order to assist them in eliminating cancer and protect the body by adding components in order to improve its response.
+It can further strengthen the immune cell so as to assist them in eliminating cancer and protect the body by adding components in order to improve its response.

 Immunotherapy or oncology uses certain parts of the immune system in order to combat cancer.
 This can be executed in different ways, including -